Just a quick thought here for us split recruiters.

 If you pay attention to some commentators on recruiting and human capital management, we’re at war.
 No, I don’t mean the one in Afghanistan, or even the one against terror.
 I mean the War for Talent.Continue

 I find this whole recruiting train of thought amusing...

 Over the years I have read numerous surveys regarding the reasons that job seekers use when looking for a job, considering a career change or deciding on a job offer.
-When job seekers are asked why they are looking for a new job or a career change or when asked what was their reason for leaving (RFL) their…Continue
+When job seekers are asked why they are looking for a new job or a career change or when asked what was their reason for leaving (RFL) their last few positions, the reasons most often sited are a lack of…Continue

 Added by Nick Tubach on February 14, 2011 at 4:14pm — No Comments

 I had to write this little blog because I just got an email from someone looking for a position with my company.

 There are a lot of tips and advise that I can give to job seekers. but this is a piece of advise that seems so basic that I feel like it should be well known.
 Unfortunately, many people don't do it.
 The advise is....be basic with your email address.
 Or maybe not basic, but try not to be so off the wall.